Master's Degree Programs

-The Master of Product Development (MPD) degree combines engineering, design and business skills to create products that meet users’ or stakeholders’ value expectation.
-The degree is jointly offered by the Department of Mechanical Engineering and the School of Design, with support from the Tepper School of Business.
+The Master of Integrated Innovation for Products & Services (MII-PS) degree combines engineering, design and business skills to create products that meet users’ or stakeholders’ value expectation.
+The degree is offered by the Integrated Innovation Institute, which is a joint program of the Carnegie Institute Technology (CIT), the College of Fine Arts (CFA) and the Tepper School of Business.
 The program takes one year (two semesters) to complete and is self-supported.

-The MPD program focuses on an interdisciplinary approach to developing products.
-The MPD is designed for students with a bachelor’s degree in engineering, industrial design or related fields with a strong interest in product development.
-Students’ programs of study are adapted to meet their individual needs with director approval.
-Please visit the Master of Product Development website for more information.
+The MII-PS program focuses on an interdisciplinary approach to developing products.
+The MII-PS is designed for students with a bachelor’s degree in engineering, industrial design or related fields with a strong interest in product development.
+Please visit the Master of Integrated Innovation for Products & Services website for more information.

 Master of Science in Computational Design and Manufacturing

 This innovative program is intended for students who have a Bachelor of Science degree in engineering and desire to advance their careers by acquiring problem-solving skills with modern computational engineering tools such as computer-aided design (CAD), computer-aided engineering (CAE) and computer-aided manufacturing (CAM).
 Students will sharpen their skills by learning the theories and applications of computational design and manufacturing methods through a balance of course and project work.
 The project work provides students with practical problem-solving experiences through the use of commercial computational tools or the development of their own custom software.